ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 Method: GET

-Retrieve all Snapshots associated with a particular configurationData identified by `{uniqueNodeId}`
+Retrieve all Snapshots associated with a particular configuration identified by `{uniqueNodeId}`

 Return:
 A snapshotData with all the stored data